bizzehdee/blog/content/hugo-github-aws-s3-cloudfront-ssl-extensionless.md

     publishLocation: 'Container'
 ```

-Save this YAML file and run a build, you should see that your markdown is pulled from github, and then devops generates your site for you, and uploads it to container storage named "content" within azure devops.
+Save this YAML file and run a build, you should see that your markdown is pulled from github, and then devops generates your site for you, and uploads it to container storage named "content" within azure devops (be sure that the baseURL matches your baseURL in your hugo config).
 A new build will be automatically run each time a commit is made to your master branch within github.

+***Option 1: (Hosted directly on s3 with no SSL)***

+If you do not want to go through the extra steps of having SSL, and you only want to set up a single website domain, then all you need to do is get your s3 domain from the s3 website setup step, and create a CNAME from the domain (same domain you named the bucket) to the s3 domain.

+Once the new domain has resolved correctly, you are done.

+***Option 2: (Hosted on s3 with cloudfront and SSL and multiple domains)***

+[example1]: /images/s3-bucket-hosting-1.png "s3 bucket hosting config"